 The PCAM (Precursors for Active Cathode Materials) pilot is part of the Neomat PCAM joint venture created in December 2024 between Orano and XTC New Energy.
 Located at CEA Liten in Grenoble, the PCAM pilot aims to validate the industrial process that will be deployed at the Neomat site in Dunkirk, alongside the CAM plant and the recycling plant.

-On 3 November 2025, the Neomat PCAM plant project received the Grant Innovation Fund from the European Commission, considering that this cutting-edge project in the field of ‘net zero’ technology aims to strengthen Europe's technological leadership and accelerate the deployment of innovative decarbonisation solutions.
+On November 3, 2025, the PCAM and Recycling (known as REC) factory projects received the European Union's Innovation Fund award.
+Indeed, these cutting-edge projects in the field of low-carbon technology aim to strengthen technological leadership in Europe and accelerate the deployment of innovative decarbonization solutions.